fbpx

 Michael M. Santiago/Getty Images

-New York Times columnist Nicholas Kristoff had no qualms claiming that sexual violence is Israel’s “organized state policy.”
+New York Times columnist Nicholas Kristof had no qualms claiming that sexual violence is Israel’s “organized state policy.”

-Among the many explosive accusations that have caused a firestorm among Israel supporters is the claim that Israel uses trained dogs to rape prisoners.
+Among the explosive accusations that have caused a firestorm among Israel supporters is the sordid claim that Israel uses trained dogs to rape prisoners.

-It should be self-evident that such extraordinary accusations should require extraordinary evidence.
+One would think that such extraordinary charges would require extraordinary evidence.

 This is especially true at a time when animosity towards Jews and Israel is at record levels, and throwing more fuel into the fire of Jew-hatred can easily trigger more violence against Jews.